yoltay/yoltay/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Sedat-blue)](https://www.linkedin.com/in/yoltay)

 ## Professional Summary✨
-I am a certified Software Development Engineer in Test (SDET) and Software QA Engineer with over 12 years of experience in the IT industry.
-I specialize in manual and automation testing across various domains and applications.
-My main coding language is Java and I am good at JS, Python, C#, C++, and I have extensive knowledge of the Software Development Life Cycle (SDLC) and Software Testing Life Cycle (STLC) using Agile/Scrum methodology.
-I am proficient in tools such as Selenium, TestNG, Cucumber, Appium, and JUnit.
-Additionally, I have a strong understanding of Design Patterns, Object-Oriented Programming (OOP) principles, and data structures.
+Over 12 years of experience in the IT industry, with more than 5 years specializing in Software Development.

+Proficient in Java, with advanced knowledge in Software Development Life Cycle (SDLC) and Agile / Scrum Methodology.

+ Extensive experience in automation testing using Selenium, TestNG, and Cucumber.

+ Actively improving skills for Flutter development, Dart.

+ Strong understanding of Design Patterns, Object Oriented Programming Principles (OOP), and Data Structures.

+ Good knowledge of API Testing, Jenkins, SQL, JDBC, and Apache POI, JavaScript.

+ Problem solving and debugging capabilities

+ Good communication and teamworks skills

 ## Technical Skills✨
 - Languages: Java, C#, C++, JavaScript, Python, SQL, Gherkin, HTML, XML, JSON